Beluguy/Personal-website/content/Projects/FC/index.md

 ## Introduction

 I designed, assembled, and validated the new flight controller PCB for UBC Rocket.
 Built around an STM32U575VGT6Q MCU, it is the brain of the rocket: it tracks how high the rocket is and how it is moving, logs everything to an SD card, and communicate to the rest of the avionics stack over a 30-pin ribbon connector.
 This version is an 8-layer board populated on both sides.
-It is 30% smaller than the previous flight controller and carries twice as many sensors, which buys redundancy without growing the board.
+It is 30% smaller than the previous flight controller and carries twice as many sensors, adding redundancy while decreasing the size.

 Since my [first PCB](/projects/radio-pcb), a two-layer board I made in Eagle, my UBC Rocket boards have gotten steadily more complex.
 This is my first 8-layer, gold-plated PCB, and by a good margin the most involved board I have designed.
 Getting from a handful of layers to eight, populated on both sides, in a smaller footprint, was the real challenge of the project.